August 26, 1957

 Rick is inducted into the BC Sports Hall of Fame.

-Rick and the Rick Hansen Foundation lead the creation of the Rick Hansen Institute and the Blusson Spinal Cord Centre, a global collaboration of people with SCI, researchers, and service providers dedicated to generating life-enhancing solutions for those with SCI.
+Rick and the Rick Hansen Foundation lead the creation of the Rick Hansen Institute (now the Praxis Spinal Cord Institute) and helped create the Blusson Spinal Cord Centre, a global collaboration of people with SCI, researchers, and service providers dedicated to generating life-enhancing solutions for those with SCI.
+Their work is also in support of UBC’s International Collaboration on Repair Discoveries (ICORD), a key research consortium within the Blusson Centre.

 As one of four final torchbearers, Rick carries the Olympic Flame into BC Place at the Opening Ceremony for the Vancouver 2010 Olympic Winter Games.